 How to sing Wrecking Ball

-Analyze your vocal range against Miley Cyrus's power ballad.
-Get real-time feedback on pitch, emotional dynamics, and belting technique.
+Analyze your vocal range against Miley Cyrus's emotional hit.
+Get real-time feedback on pitch, dynamics, and belt quality.

 Wrecking Ball